-The fund (NAV) posted a loss and underperformed the MSCI AC Asia ex Japan (NDR) index over the quarter.
+The Trust (NAV) posted a gain over the first quarter of +4.3% and outperformed the MSCI AC Asia ex Japan (NDR) index, which gained +1.8%.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.

 Investors in the emerging markets and the Far East should be aware that this involves a high degree of risk and should be seen as long term in nature.
 Less developed markets are generally less well regulated than the UK, they may be less liquid and may have less reliable arrangements for trading and settlement of the underlying holdings.